adobe/asset-share-commons/core/src/test/java/com/adobe/aem/commons/assetshare/README.md

 ## General test writing style

-* Use @Setup for initializations common to MOST tests (ideally all).
+* Use @Before for initializations common to MOST tests (ideally all).
 * It's ok to repeat small, simple sets of test "setup" code in each test method vs. breaking it out into a "helper" method since the repetition can add clarity and ease-of-reading.
     * This also avoids having to write tests FOR your test code.
     * TBD: Suppress rule for CodeClimate which will complain about this.